adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 <br>

 The button click will call "rtc.start()" function which:
-* Calls "createLocalTracks" method, that says the browser "I want a video stream of default webcam, if it can be, should be in height 720p, also I want an audio stream of default microphone".
+* Calls "createLocalTracks" method, that says to the browser, "I want a video stream of default webcam, if it can be, should be in height 720p, also I want an audio stream of default microphone".
 The browser returns a [Promise&lt;MediaStream&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which we should wait for asking for permissions and (if available and permitted) initialization of camera and microphone devices.

 <sup>from [ui/src/app.ts](../ui/src/app.ts)</sup>
 ```ts